Farshid Bagheri

-Farshid Bagheri (فرشید باقری; born 5 June 1992) is an Iranian football midfielder who plays for the Iranian football club Foolad in the Persian Gulf Pro League.
+Farshid Bagheri (فرشید باقری; born 5 June 1992) is an Iranian football midfielder who plays for the Iranian football club Paykan in the Persian Gulf Pro League.

 Club career

 Early years

 Bagheri started his career with Mes Kerman from youth levels.
 As of summer 2012 he joined Etka Gorgan.
 He was part of Etka Gorgan in promoting to 2014–15 Azadegan League.

 Saba Qom

-He joined Saba Qom on June 2, 2014 with a 2-year contract.
-He made his debut against Naft Tehran on November 7, 2014 as a substitute for Hossein Badamaki.
+He joined Saba Qom on June 2, 2014, with a 2-year contract.
+He made his debut against Naft Tehran on November 7, 2014, as a substitute for Hossein Badamaki.

 Esteghlal

 On 4 June 2016, he joined Esteghlal on a two-year contract.

 After 5 seasons in Esteghlal, he left Esteghlal in 2021 and joined Gol Gohar.